 For the purposes of the clauses:

-(a) “personal data”, “special categories of data/sensitive data”, “process/processing”, “controller”, “processor”, “data subject” and “supervisory authority/authority” shall have the same meaning as in Directive 95/46/EC of 24 October 1995 (whereby “the authority” shall mean the competent data protection authority in the territory in which the data exporter is established);
+- “personal data”, “special categories of data/sensitive data”, “process/processing”, “controller”, “processor”, “data subject” and “supervisory authority/authority” will have the same meaning as in Directive 95/46/EC of 24 October 1995 (whereby “the authority” will mean the competent data protection authority in the territory in which the data exporter is established);

-(b) “the data exporter” shall mean the controller who transfers the personal data;
+- “the data exporter” will mean the controller who transfers the personal data;

-(c) “the data importer” shall mean the controller who agrees to receive from the data exporter personal data for further processing in accordance with the terms of these clauses and who is not subject to a third country’s system ensuring adequate protection;
+- “the data importer” will mean the controller who agrees to receive from the data exporter personal data for further processing in accordance with the terms of these clauses and who is not subject to a third country’s system ensuring adequate protection;

-(d) “clauses” shall mean these contractual clauses, which are a free-standing document that does not incorporate commercial business terms established by the parties under separate commercial arrangements.
+- “clauses” will mean these contractual clauses, which are a free-standing document that does not incorporate commercial business terms established by the parties under separate commercial arrangements.

 The details of the transfer (as well as the personal data covered) are specified in Annex B, which forms an integral part of the clauses.

 - The personal data have been collected, processed and transferred in accordance with the laws applicable to the data exporter.